Cruel Intentions 2: Plot

 Sebastian and Danielle quickly become friends and Sebastian develops a crush on her.
 They swap stories about their lives.
 Sebastian's mother was a drug addict and his parents split up when he was a child.
 His father was chartering boats in Miami, met Kathryn's mother and married her.
 Sebastian is living one day at a time with all that wealth.
 Sebastian and Kathryn are bickering step siblings.
-One night, Sebastian catches his father cheating on Kathryn's mother in his yacht with another woman.
+One night, Sebastian catches his father cheating on Kathryn's mother on his yacht with another woman.

 Sebastian, being from a more humble upbringing, wishes to befriend the house staff.
 Doing so angers Kathryn, as she could not contact her driver.
 This, combined with her jealousy toward Sebastian, causes her to admit that she is unhappy with her life.
 Sebastian attempts to woo Danielle: first, asking her for coffee at her work; then later, calling.
 It eventually evolves into a relationship, but Kathryn, seeing this, uses it as a way to get back at Sebastian.
 She tries to lure him away from Danielle by tempting him with identical twins Gretchen and Sarah, who share a shower with Sebastian and confide to him that Danielle is the only virgin at Manchester.

 Kathryn's attempt to sabotage Cherie backfires, when Kathryn's mother tells her to befriend her, to encourage Cherie's mother to donate a large amount of money to the school.
 In the end, Sebastian stays with Danielle and professes his love for her, only to discover she does not reciprocate and has been working with Kathryn in a secret plan to dupe him.
-Defeated, Sebastian states, "If you can't beat them, join them," leading to a threesome with Danielle and Kathryn, followed by an alliance of the three to dominate and manipulate others.
+Defeated, Sebastian states, "If you can't beat them, join them", leading to a threesome with Danielle and Kathryn, followed by an alliance of the three to dominate and manipulate others.

-In his limousine, Sebastian opens a gift from Danielle — a journal.
+In his limousine, Sebastian opens a gift from Danielle—a journal.
 While riding her bicycle, Cherie is nearly run over by Sebastian's limousine.
 After the driver offers Cherie a ride, Sebastian takes photographs of her and they eventually have sex, while in the front seat, Kathryn and Danielle exchange glances before smiling mischievously.